christianvluu/OCMRA/README.md

 # OCMRA
 ## Optically Controlled Miniature Robotic Arm

-Created as part of an research internship at the Ho Chi Minh University of Sciences by Christian Luu and Thien Thai Vu.
+Created as part of a research internship at the Ho Chi Minh University of Sciences by Christian Luu and Thien Thai Vu.

 PLEASE READ EVERYTHING BELOW